Nathan-Mortell/490-VPN-Capstone-Project/README.md

 # 490-VPN-Capstone-Project

-This Repo is for any code that is written for the Capstone Project.
-As well as any documentation involving VPNs.
+This Repo is to show the installation process I followed to make my own Portable VPN and what to do if you have to work with a Apple Router.

 ## Technologies